 Flying has been a preoccupation of humans forever.
 The skies were a mystery to conquer.
 From building as high as we can to birdman competitions.
 When finally we found some better methods such as hot air balloons took to the skies in 1783.
 The military noticed the capacity of hot air balloons and 11 years later used them in that capacity in 1794.
 By 1899 flying contraptions were becoming more sophisticated until the invention of the plane.
 And we never looked back.
 But sometimes we look up and think what’s that?
 UFO’s have been seen in the Latrobe Valley.

 The recorded flying saucers in the Latrobe Valley

-It had been released from Melbourne University and had covered the distance in 3 hours which was faster than the train could do the journey.
+It had been released from Melbourne University and had covered the distance in 3 hours which was faster than the train could make the journey.
 An atomic balloon is also known as a skyhook balloon, as pictured below.

 In July 1954 a flying saucer was spotted during the day.
 There is no description of the flying object.
-Later that evening a Chinese lantern with a candle attached by string was found on a ladies property in Traralgon.
+Later that evening a Chinese lantern with a candle attached by a string was found on a ladies property in Traralgon.

 5% of UFO sightings don’t have a stated cause, D.K Thomson said in 1953 who chased and researched sightings of Foo Fighters in the sky.